Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 Alright!
 Well, that's certainly a bit more functionality.
 How are we going to solve this?
 Simple answer - one step at a time.
 Ok, that's wasn't particularly specific...what's the first step, then??
 As before, we are going to embrace an iterative approach to developing functionality.
 As it's frequently hard to see the forest through the trees, one of the best starting places is identifying a tree and working on that one, slowly building the forest up.
 Our first task, then, will be to build a function that will produce a bunch of reports.

 If we want to do the same thing repeatedly while programming, what tool do we use?
 A loop!
 Ok, that's awesome.
 We already have an idea of how we're going to approach this problem, but what are we going to loop over?
 An obvious answer is a list of file paths.
-Let's take a look at some pseudo code that will achieve this.
+Let's take a look at some [pseudocode](https://en.wikipedia.org/wiki/Pseudocode) that implements a loop like this.

 ```python
 def create_reports(file_paths):